Chapter 7

 Conceptions are usually one person’s exclusive output, but their development is nearly always organic—the building of one bit of understanding upon another, exactly like the theoretical model of Experiential Learning itself.
 Even this one.

 The genus of the idea, which focuses on how people learn, has its origins in the field of psychology, philosophy, and physiology, not education or industry.
-In the first half of the 20th century, so-called behaviorialism—a Pavlovian view of human behavior2—dominated ...
+In the first half of the 20th century, so-called behaviorialism—a Pavlovian view of human behavior2—dominated the field. ...

 Get Knowledge Management: The Death of Wisdom now with the O’Reilly learning platform.